bruntib/codechecker/docs/analyzer/checker_and_analyzer_configuration.md

 analyzer.
-CodeChecker will automatically detect that the Clang was built with this option and you don't have to pass these arguments to the analyzer command itself when using CodeChecker, you just have to run the CodeChecker analyze command with the `--z3-refutation` option.
+CodeChecker will automatically detect that the Clang was built with this option and you don't have to pass these arguments to the analyzer command itself when using CodeChecker, you just have to run the CodeChecker analyze command with the `--analyzer-config clangsa:enable-z3-refutation=on` option.

 You can read more about refutation with the Z3 SMT Solver [here](https://docs.google.com/document/d/1-HEblH92VxdxDp04vDKjFa4_ZL9l2oPVLFtQUfLKSOo/).